Substra/substra-backend/docs/authentication.md

   {"id": "<uuid4 id>", "note": "<string>", "expires_at":"<ISO timestamp or null>", "created_at":"<ISO timestamp>, "token":"<auth_token_value>}
 ```

-4. Fetch any asset with the authentication token in the header.
+4. Fetch any asset with the authentication token in the header

 ```bash
 curl \